 Updated March 2018

 We’re back in Canada to visit family for the holidays and take stock to prep for travel in the coming year.
 Being home caused me to reflect on what we've learned so far, and how little we planned or knew about travel before setting out for South America almost 4 years ago!
 We've come a long way when it comes to travel hacks since then.

-We’re not travel experts, nor master planners, but we’ve learned what works best for us.
-Trying and comparing many new things (airlines, accommodations, and travel gear) helped us learn a lot about destinations and how to save serious money on travel costs.
-After 595 days on the road, I feel we’ve distilled down some great tips worth sharing.
+We're not travel experts, nor master planners, but we've learned what works best for us.
+Trying and comparing so many new things (airlines, accommodations, and travel gear) helped us learn a lot about destinations and how to save serious money on travel costs.
+After over 1400 days on the road, I feel we've distilled down some great tips worth sharing.
 A lot of them are geared toward long-term travel, but many can be used for vacations as well.

 Travel planning and booking